julyndav/Excel/Churn_Analysis/README.md

 ## Project Summary

-Customer retention is a critical factor in maintaining revenue growth for subscription-based businesses.
-This project explores customer churn patterns using a telecommunications-style dataset containing more than <b>6,600 customer records.</b>
+Customer retention is a major factor in maintaining revenue growth for subscription-based businesses.
+This project explores customer churn patterns using a telecommunications dataset containing more than <b>6,600 customer records.</b>

 The goal of the analysis was to identify <b>why customers leave</b>, determine <b>which groups are most at risk</b>, and estimate the <b>financial impact of churn on the organization.</b>

-Using Microsoft Excel, an interactive dashboard was built to transform raw customer data into <b>actionable insights that can support business decisions related to pricing, retention strategies, and customer experience improvements.</b>
+Using Microsoft Excel, an informative dashboard was built to transform raw customer data into <b>actionable insights that can support business decisions related to pricing, retention strategies, and customer experience improvements.</b> There is also a corresponding Power Point presentation/Slide

+deck for presentation to management/stakeholders.
 <p>
 <br>